Annual Policy Notification 2022-23 in accordance with Federal Drug-Free Schools and Communities Act Regulations [EDGAR Part 86]

 Who is NOT a CSA:

 Not every employee is a Campus Security Authority.
 Clerical staff, accounting and IT personnel, and faculty without responsibilities beyond classroom instruction are generally not designated as CSAs.
-However, though individuals may not designated as CSAs, they are strongly encouraged (but not obligated) to report Clery qualifying crimes to Campus Safety Services
+However, though individuals may not be designated as CSAs, they are strongly encouraged (but not obligated) to report Clery qualifying crimes to Campus Safety Services

 CSAs should immediately report crimes that occur at any location that is owned, leased or controlled by Santa Clara University in the following categories: